 "Phoebe was a guest coach at our launch event for the Peterborough Royals back in 2016, where I witnessed first-hand her drive, energy and commitment to engaging and involving women in the greatest team sport on earth.
 To say the sky's the limit would do her a huge injustice.
 If you're looking for sports coaching or a speaker at your event, you can't not be inspired by her presence."

-Book an International Women's Day Speaker
+Book an International Women's Day Speaker for 2024

 With International Women’s Day just around the corner, there’s no better time to book your speaker to support the event.
 Whether one listed above has inspired you, or you would like to browse the rest of our extensive selection of International Women's Day speakers, our agents can ensure you get the perfect speaker for your event.